skyscrapers/terraform-teleport/README.md

 ## teleport-server

 This module will deploy Teleport on an EC2 instance.
 The same server will run both `auth` and `proxy`.
 It'll also create an EIP and a Route53 record to be able to access Teleport.
 The server will use Letsencrypt to retrieve a valid certificate for the Teleport server.
+It'll use the DNS challenge with Route53 to validate the domain name, but in case the Route53 sub-zone is not completely setup during the first boot and Letsencrypt fails to generate a valid certificate, the server will keep retrying until it does, and in the meantime, Teleport will use a self-signed certificate for the Web UI and API.

 ### Available variables